-Not only is it good practice to check out your chickens’ feet from time to time (for signs of scaly mites and other ailments), but a quick glance-over can help prevent other injuries.
+Not only is it good practice to check your chickens’ feet from time to time (for signs of scaly mites and other ailments), but a quick glance-over can help prevent other injuries.

 This is because chickens with overgrown nails may have trouble walking and holding a natural foot position, or they may inadvertently scratch their eyes and cause an infection.
 Overgrown nails start to curl and become a nuisance to an otherwise healthy hen.

 The issue normally occurs in chickens that are raised in runs with softer bedding, or chickens that tend to be broody and sit on a nest for weeks on end.

 With Iman, my Cochin, I noticed a few of her nails starting to get unruly — they had grown over an inch long!
 She was also starting to limp a little, which alerted me to the problem.

-Thankfully, trimming a chicken’s nails is much easier than trimming a dog’s nails — or my dog’s nails, at least.
+Thankfully, trimming a chicken’s nails is much easier than trimming a dog’s nails — or my dogs’ nails, at least.
 Every time I try to clip their dragon lady nails, they act like (and I feel like) I’m going to dismember one of their limbs!

 I use the same scissor-style nail clippers that I use for my dogs; I find that they clip easily and smoothly with no jagged edges.

-There are two ways you can hold a chicken to prepare for nail trimming, with or without a second set of hands.
-One is to wrap your chicken in a towel (like you’re swaddling a baby) to keep her from flapping her wings.
+My preferred method is to firmly wrap the chicken in a towel (like you’re swaddling a baby) to keep her from flapping her wings.
 Many people who are holding a chicken for the first time may find this position more comfortable and secure for both parties.

 Chickens, if you’ve never held one before, actually love to cuddle and be on their backs.
 They’re extremely docile in this position, giving you ample time to examine and clip their nails.